Hermann Tilke

-Hermann Tilke (born 31 December 1954, in Olpe, Germany) is a German engineer, racing driver and circuit designer, who has designed numerous Formula One motor racing circuits.
+Hermann Hugo Tilke (born 31 December 1954) is a German engineer, racing driver and circuit designer, who has designed numerous Formula One motor racing circuits.
+His son is architect Carsten Tilke.

 Racing

 During the 1980s, Tilke competed in touring car racing, mainly on the old Nürburgring Nordschleife circuit.
 He also competed in VLN endurance racing and the 24 Hours Nürburgring.
 He and Dirk Adorf won some VLN races with a V8Star Series in 2003 and 2004.

+Tilke also raced in the 2002 and 2003 Bathurst 24 Hour races at the famous Mount Panorama Circuit in Australia.
+He placed 14th outright and 3rd in Class 9 driving a Honda S2000 for the races promotor Ross Palmer alongside Peter Hansen and Australian female racer Melinda Price.
+Tilke returned to The Mountain in 2003 with British GT team Cirtek Motorsport in a Porsche 996 GT3-RS alongside Melinda Price and British drivers Tim Harvey and Jonathan Rowland, but their race ended with engine failure just before dawn on the Sunday morning (the race started on Saturday at 2 PM local time) after completing 325 laps of the 6.213 km (3.861 mi) road circuit (the race winning Holden Monaro 427C covered 527 laps).

 Civil engineering

 After completing his civil engineering degree with specialization in transport and traffic management at Fachhochschule Aachen, Tilke established Tilke Engineering in 1984, combining skills in architecture, civil engineering and electronic engineering to provide complete solutions for motor racing and waste disposal projects.